Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

 The principles of minimal solver choice are listed below.
 First, when \texttt{6pt-Our-inter} or \texttt{6pt-Our-intra} are applicable, we apply them with higher priority than \texttt{6pt-Our-generic}.
 The reason is that the solvers of specific configurations usually have better performance than the generic solver.
 Second, we recommend \texttt{6pt-Our-intra} as the default solver for real-world image sequences.
 The relative pose is usually estimated for consecutive image pairs captured in a small time interval.
 Thus, intra-camera PCs can be built up with a higher probability than inter-camera PCs.
+The results for efficiency and numerical stability are shown in the supplementary material.